uclouvain/osis-learning-unit-enrollment-sdk/docs/EnrollmentApi.md

-Return all enrollments of the connected user based on offer enrollment
+Return all enrollments of the connected user based on an offer enrollment

 ### Example